javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-operators/article.md

 alert( 2 + '1' ); // "21"
 ```

-Note that it doesn't matter whether the first operand is a string or the second one.
+See, it doesn't matter whether the first operand is a string or the second one.
 The rule is simple: if any of operands is a string, then convert the other one into a string as well.

 The string concatenation and conversion is the special feature of the binary plus `"+"`.
 Other arithmetic operators work only with numbers.
 They always convert their operands to numbers.